-Under special circumstances, a person who does not meet the requirements for DBA admission but who feels strongly that he/she can do graduate work may be allowed conditional status.
-In order to be considered for conditional DBA status, the student must submit official transcripts showing the completion of a regionally accredited bachelor's degree, transcripts showing the completion of a regionally accredited master's degree with a cumulative GPA of 3.0, as well as the submission of all other DBA admissions documents.
-If granted conditional DBA status, candidates may take no more than six (6) semester hours of graduate coursework from their planned program within the conditional semester and earn no grade less than "B".
-A grade less than "B" disqualifies the candidate from full graduate admission.
+Under special circumstances, a person who does not meet the requirements for DBA admission may be allowed conditional status.
+In order to be considered for conditional DBA status, the student must submit official transcripts showing the completion of a regionally accredited bachelor's degree, transcripts showing the completion of a regionally accredited master's degree with a cumulativeGPA of 3.0, as well as the submission of all other DBA admissions documents.
+If granted conditional DBA status, candidates may take no more than six (6) semester hours of graduate coursework from their planned program within theconditional semester and earn no grade less than "B".
+A grade less than "B" disqualifies the candidate from fullgraduate admission.
 Students will be granted full graduate admission upon earning grades of "B" or above within all enrolled courses during their first semester within the DBA program.